giltho/for-fix-sake/README.md

 If you have issues downloading repositories:
 1. Check your internet connection
 2. Verify you have enough disk space
-3. Try increasing the maximum repository size setting
+3. Try clearing the repository cache and downloading again
 4. For private repositories, make sure your GitHub token has correct permissions

 ## Development